Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 Everybody knows about mint, but not everybody is aware of how easy it is to grow!
 In fact, in some places, this plant is considered to be a weed because it easily spreads everywhere.

-So, if you could either make sure your mint has a growing area where they can expand themselves or you will have a garden fill with mint… which is not a bad thing, hey!
+So, if you could either make sure your mint has a growing area where they can expand themselves or you will have a garden fill with mint, which is not a bad thing, especially when it’s one of the best mosquito repellent plants you can grow.

-This is a perennial evergreen shrub that has blue flowers.
+This is a perennial evergreen shrub that stays green year round and has blue flowers.
 It is often used in the kitchen, as it has a very distinctive aromatic presence but also provinces a sweet flavor to any dish.

 Thyme is another herb that is often used as an aromatic plant in many parts of the world.
+It’s also a top choice for ornamental horticulture.
 It has a strong and distinctive flavor, however, if you are not too keen on it you can still plant it as an ornamental type of plant.

 There are many types of thyme, so, make sure you eat either the English one which is the most common one as well.